medbenchohra/TSP_Heuristics/README.md

 # TSP_Heuristics
-Implementing a group of heuristics and metaheuristics to the famous Travelling Salesman Problem (TSP).
+Implementing a group of heuristics and metaheuristics to the famous Travelling Salesman Problem (TSP) using Python with Electron to manage the UI.

 # Heuristics :
   * Nearest Neighbor